PiCake24/AutomatedSkinSizeConverter/README.md

 ## Size Options

-The program allows the user to set a default size and also different sizes for each skin.
+The program allows the user to set a default size (A size that gets applied to all skins) and also different sizes for each skin.

 To do that you have to create a file named after the champion.
 E.g.